Coming to terms with Cambodia’s past

-Title: Civil Peace Service: Reconciliation and justice in the context of the Khmer Rouge Tribunal
+Title: Civil Peace Service: Justice and reconciliation in the aftermath of the KHMER ROUGE Tribunal

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)